endmr11/ed_screen_recorder/README.md

     // String tempPath = tempDir.path;
     var response = await edScreenRecorder?.startRecordScreen(
       fileName: fileName,
-      dirPathToSave: tempPath, //Optional.
+      // `dirPathToSave` Optional.
 It will save the video there when you give the file path with whatever you want.
+      //If you leave it blank, the Android operating system will save it to the gallery.
+      dirPathToSave: tempPath,
       audioEnable: false,
     );